Pinafore/nlp-hw/tfidf_guesser/README.md

 1. Don't use all of the data, especially at first.
 Use the _limit_ command line argument (as in the above example).
 2. In case you see an error that your submission timed out on Gradescope, that means that your code needs to be simplified.
     This is essential for your  code to work on Gradescope, so think of ways you can optimize your code.
+It could be that your tf-idf representation is too wide (too many terms) or too tall (too many documents).
+You had to deal with this before in your previous tf-idf homework.
+Another issue if if you're trying to create the matrix one row at a time; it's possible to do it in batch.
 5. The leaderboard will report both retrieval accuracy and final buzz accuracy.
 Both are important, as you can only decide if a guess is correct if the correct guess is an option.